 My husband, who works at an office, away from home and has zero problem eating this way, either.
 It just takes a tad bit of extra effort.
 Just a tad.
 Don't write me off yet.

 Let's start at the first question I keep hearing.

-I'd love eat paleo, but WHAT WILL I EAT?
+I'd love to eat paleo, but WHAT WILL I EAT?